-- Academic use areas primarily include classrooms, class and research laboratories, and ancillary support facilities (such as administrative, housing and dining facilities, parking, and facilities supporting academic operations), graduate programs, and professional schools.
-Academic and research facilities reside primarily within the core of the West Campus and Scripps Institution of Oceanography portions of the campus where the majority of undergraduate and graduate student teaching occurs. - Academic Mixed-Use land areas primarily include facilities for academic and administrative activities that generally serve the campus community as a whole; e.g., campus-wide classrooms, admissions, registration, University Extension, student services, etc. Housing may also be a use included in this category. - Community-Oriented use areas primarily contain facilities that are associated with or support academic, research, community partnerships or public-service programs that also are regularly used by the general public and support UC San Diego's public service mission; e.g., the Birch Aquarium at Scripps, The Preuss School, and the La Jolla Playhouse.
-These land use areas may also include campus-serving conference facilities, hotels, housing, commercial and retail services, wellness facilities, etc. - Science Research signifies a land use primarily intended to accommodate research partnerships with entities whose activities are compatible with University-based research programs and entail collaboration with UC San Diego faculty and researchers.
-Current facilities in this land use category include the La Jolla Institute for Allergy and Immunology, the J. Craig Venter Institute, the Center for Novel Therapeutics (under construction) and the Sanford Consortium for Regenerative Medicine.
-Strategic opportunities for future research partnerships with private entities are beneficial to the campus and local research community.

-- Housing land uses primarily denote residential areas intended to accommodate students, faculty, staff and other campus affiliates.
+- Academic use areas primarily include classrooms, class and research laboratories, and ancillary support facilities (such as administrative, housing and dining facilities, parking, and facilities supporting academic operations).
+Academic use facilities are located primarily within the core of the West Campus and Scripps Institution of Oceanography portions of the campus. - Academic Mixed-Use land areas primarily include facilities for academic and administrative activities that generally serve the campus community as a whole; e.g., classrooms, admissions, registration, University Extension, student services, etc. Housing may also be a use included in this category. - Community-Oriented use areas primarily contain facilities that are associated with or support academic, research, community partnerships or public-service programs that also are regularly used by the general public and support UC San Diego's public service mission; e.g., the Birch Aquarium at Scripps, The Preuss School, and the La Jolla Playhouse. - Science Research signifies a land use primarily intended to accommodate research partnerships with entities whose activities are compatible with University-based research programs and entail collaboration with UC San Diego faculty, graduate students and researchers. - Housing land uses primarily denote residential areas intended to accommodate students, faculty, staff and other campus affiliates.
 The West Campus predominantly houses undergraduate students.
-The majority of graduate and professional student housing is located within the Mesa Housing Neighborhood on East Campus; however, a small percentage of graduate student housing is located at Scripps Institution of Oceanography and on the West Campus. - Academic Healthcare land uses primarily include clinical and medical research, teaching facilities and patient care associated with UC San Diego Health.
-The majority of these facilities are located on the East Campus and include the Jacobs Medical Center, Moores Cancer Center, Altman Clinical and Translational Research Institute, Sulpizio Cardiovascular Center and the recently completed Koman Family Outpatient Pavilion.
-The 2018 LRDP identifies areas for potential future expansion of these uses on the East Campus. - Administrative land uses primarily involve general administrative and institutional support functions that typically occur in office facilities. - General Service includes operations, security and safety, and maintenance of University facilities; e.g., central garage and shuttle fleet maintenance, shops supporting general maintenance activities, materials handling, police and security, utility plants, service yards, recycling areas, storage, etc. - Sports and Recreation denotes major playing fields and other sports and athletic facilities and recreational open space. - Open Space Preserve denotes open spaces areas that have ecological or aesthetic value and are subject to special constraints on development; e.g., canyons determined to have biological or habitat value, the eucalyptus grove that winds through the campus, and restoration lands that consist of slopes, canyons, and bluffs.
+The majority of graduate and professional student housing is located within the Mesa Housing Neighborhood on East Campus. - Academic Healthcare land uses primarily include clinical and medical research, teaching facilities, and patient care associated with UC San Diego Health La Jolla.
+The majority of these facilities are located on the East Campus and include the Jacobs Medical Center, Moores Cancer Center, Altman Clinical and Translational Research Institute, Sulpizio Cardiovascular Facility and the recently completed Koman Outpatient Pavilion. - Administrative land uses primarily involve general administrative and institutional support functions that typically occur in office facilities. - General Service includes operations, security and safety, and maintenance of University facilities; e.g., central garage and shuttle fleet maintenance, shops supporting general maintenance activities, materials handling, police and security, utility plants, service yards, recycling areas, storage, etc.

+- Sports and Recreation denotes major playing fields and other sports and athletic facilities and recreational open space. - Open Space Preserve denotes open space areas that have ecological or aesthetic value and are subject to special constraints on development; e.g., canyons determined to have biological or habitat value, the eucalyptus grove that winds through the campus, and restoration lands that consist of slopes, canyons, and bluffs.